iTunes is Dead, But Apple Still Wants You to Manage Subscriptions Through Music - The Mac Observer

-Catalina was meant to be the end of iTunes.
-The end of managing everything through an app that was originally designed for music.
+Catalina brought about the end of iTunes.
+That was meant to mean the end of managing everything through an app that was originally designed for music.
 Well, it isn’t.
 Subscriptions are now managed via the Music app on macOS.

 Music = iTunes